FutureGamersOficial/rbrecruiter-gc/README.md

   - Discord role management (approved applicants)
   - Flexibility - This app is built on a flexible concept.
   - Customisable front page
-  - Auto provisioning - Sign up on a website and get your instance of RBRecruiter up and running in no time (SaaS)
+  - Auto-provisioning - Sign up on a website and get your instance of RBRecruiter up and running in no time (SaaS)
   -
   - Suggestions accepted!